 - Updos make it possible to wear your hair loose without having to brush your hair out of your face over and over again.

 - You may like to pull up part of your hair into an updo to show off your earrings.

 - Semi updos make your face appear longer and therefore slimmer.
 You may like to consider these two tips if your face is oblong: firstly, don’t tease the hair on the crown of your head.
 Secondly, cover your forehead with thick side-swept bangs.

-- There is little chance of getting tired of wearing your hair half-up, half-down, simply because there are so many different styling variations.
+- There is little chance of getting tired of wearing your hair up, simply because there are so many different styling variations.

-We like semi updos with a side parting and side-swept fringes, with middle parting and several 2-inch sections as a fringe, or without bangs.
-By and large, short or straight bangs are not suitable for a half-up, half-down hairstyle.
+We like updos with a side parting and side-swept fringes, with middle parting and several 2-inch sections as a fringe, or without bangs.
+By and large, short or straight bangs are not suitable for an updo.

 There are many ways to pin up hair.
 Best suited are bobby pins, slides, hair grips or crossed hair pins for thin hair.
 If you use a scrunchy to hold your gathered hair, you may like to pull out a thin section of hair and wrap it around the scrunchy.
 This will hide the scrunchy and look much nicer.

 Your updo shows more volume after teasing the hair on the crown and in the upper back section of your head.
 By intermittently applying hairspray to the already teased hair, you can create even more volume.
 Finally, use your fingers, a tail comb or a brush to shape your hair and pin it up.
 However, at this stage you should not comb or brush your hair.